 You can eat it now for a softer serve or pour your mixture into a freezer safe dish or container.
-Let set in the freezer for 3-4 hours.
+Let set in the freezer for 3 to 4 hours.

 Store in the freezer for up to 6 weeks.

-Baker's Note: Take it out about 10-20 minutes before you want to serve it to your little one so that it can soften up a bit.
+Note: Take it out about 10 to 20 minutes before you want to serve it to your little one so that it can soften up a bit.